ProlegyDE/pve-vm-clone-script/README.md

 *   Only operates on disks associated with the specified ZFS storage/pool in the config.
 Other storage types are ignored.
 *   RAM check before cloning is only performed for VMs.
 *   EFI disk handling relies on standard PVE configuration; manual verification after clone/restore is recommended.
-*   Export/Restore assumes the ZFS stream contains a single snapshot (no incremental support).

 ## 📄 Disclaimer